Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Serverless Billing Models and Practices

 \subsection{Inflation of Billable Resources}

-\textbf{Billable resources are greatly inflated under wall-clock time allocation-based billing:} Understanding the amount of billable resources under different billing models is critical to evaluating the cost of serverless platforms.
-To measure how much billable resources users pay on public serverless platforms, we analyze 66.1 million\footnotemark[1] requests from the first day of data in Huawei serverless traces~\cite{web:huawei-cloud-data-release, joosen2025serverless} and compute the billable vCPU time and the billable memory resources of each request under the billing models presented in \Cref{tab:severless-platforms-billing}.
+\textbf{\textit{(I3)} Billable resources are greatly inflated under wall-clock time allocation-based billing:} Understanding the amount of billable resources under different billing models is critical to evaluating the cost of serverless platforms.
+To measure how much billable resources users pay on public serverless platforms, we analyze 558.74 million\footnote{The Huawei trace contains over 947.97\,million requests.
+We exclude the requests reporting zero CPU usage or missing valid pod IDs/flavors.} requests from the Huawei serverless trace (Huawei Public request tables)~\cite{web:huawei-cloud-data-release, joosen2025serverless} and compute the billable vCPU time and the billable memory resources of each request under the billing models presented in \Cref{tab:severless-platforms-billing}.
 To avoid distortions from differences in per-unit prices on different platforms (however, they are mostly similar as discussed in \S\ref{sec:serverless-billing-models-overview}), we report raw billable resources rather than cost in dollars. \Cref{fig:billables-current-billing} shows the distribution of these billable vCPU times and memories across requests under several representative billing models and resource allocation patterns, including proportional vCPU allocation (AWS Lambda), fixed vCPU-memory combinations (Huawei), wall-clock duration and resource usage rounding (GCP and Azure), and usage-based billing (Cloudflare Workers).
-As discussed in \S\ref{sec:billable-resources}, CPU pricing is usually embedded for platforms with memory-only billing.
+As discussed in \S\ref{sec:billable-resources}, CPU pricing is usually embedded for platforms with memory-based billing.
 Therefore, we include billable vCPU time for AWS.